-1. In August 2012, at a time when the housing market was recovering from the financial crisis and the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation (respectively, "Fannie" and "Freddie," and, together, the "Companies") had returned to stable profitability, the federal government took for itself the entire value of the rights held by Plaintiff and Fannie's and Freddie's other private shareholders by forcing these private, shareholder-owned Companies to turn over all of their profits to the federal government on a quarterly basis forever-an action the government called the "Net Worth Sweep" that nationalizes private shareholders' investment in the Companies.
-Plaintiff brings this action to put a stop to the federal government's naked, unauthorized, and ongoing expropriation of private property rights.
+1. In August 2012, at a time when the housing market was recovering from the financial crisis and the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation (respectively, "Fannie" and "Freddie," and, together, the "Companies") had returned to stable profitability, the federal government took for itself the entire value of the rights held by Plaintiffs and Fannie's and Freddie's other private shareholders by forcing these private, shareholder-owned Companies to turn over all of their profits to the federal government on a quarterly basis forever-an action the government called the "Net Worth Sweep."
+Plaintiffs bring this action to put a stop to the federal government's naked and unauthorized expropriation of their property rights.

-- 2. Fannie and Freddie are two of the largest privately owned insurance companies in the world.
+- 2. Fannie and Freddie are two of the largest privately owned financial institutions in the world.
 They insure trillions of dollars of mortgages and provide essential liquidity to the residential mortgage market.
 The Companies operate for profit, and their debt and equity securities are privately owned and publicly traded.
-The Companies' shareholders include community banks, charitable foundations, mutual funds, insurance companies, pension funds, and countless individuals, including Plaintiff. - Throughout the financial crisis, Fannie and Freddie were capable of meeting all of their obligations to insureds and creditors and were capable of absorbing any losses that they might reasonably incur as a result of the downturn in the financial markets.
+The Companies' shareholders include community banks, charitable foundations, mutual funds, insurance companies, pension funds, and countless individuals, including Plaintiffs. - 3.
+Throughout the financial crisis, Fannie and Freddie were capable of meeting all of their obligations to insureds and creditors and were capable of absorbing any losses that they might reasonably incur as a result of the downturn in the financial markets.
 As mortgage insurers, Fannie and Freddie are designed to generate ample cash to cover their operating expenses-and indeed this was the case for the Companies throughout the financial crisis.
 In contrast to the nation's largest banks, the Companies took a relatively conservative approach to investing in mortgages during the national run up in home prices from 2004 to 2007.
 As a result, the Companies (i) experienced substantially lower mark-to-market credit losses during the financial crisis than other mortgage insurers, (ii) were never in financial distress, and (iii) remained in a comparatively strong financial condition.
 Indeed, the Companies' ability to pay any outstanding claims-a fundamental principle for all insurers-was never in doubt.
 Despite the Companies' relative financial health, the Department of the Treasury ("Treasury") implemented a deliberate strategy to seize the Companies and operate them for the exclusive benefit of the federal government.